,

 Crypto exchange-traded funds (ETFs) are a theoretical investment product, which would work in the same way that other ETFs do.

-When Will the SEC Approve a Crypto ETF?
+When Will the SEC Approve Crypto ETFs?

 The Available Cryptocurrency Investment Products